Types of LASIK Eye Surgery

 Other Types of LASIK

 Everyone’s eyes are different.
-A pre-procedure consultation with your doctor will help determine the right type of LASIK eye surgery for you.
+A pre-procedure consultation with your doctor will help determine the right type of laser eye surgery for you.

 - Bladeless LASIK uses a gentle laser to create a precise, uniform corneal flap.
 As the name implies, no blades are used in this customizable eye surgery.